Flued gas heaters

-Heat-up time: In just over 5 minutes, the 559FT raised the temperature by 5°C, and within half an hour had our lab at a balmy 23°C. This excellent result wasn’t surprising as the 5.3kW unit is designed to heat rooms as large as 77m², and its performance is comparable to a similar-sized heat pump.
-The 309FT, which has a lower heat output (3.1kW), took almost twice as long to achieve a 5°C temperature rise and only increased the temperature to 16°C after half an hour.
+Heat-up time: In just over 5 minutes, the 559FT raised the temperature by 5°C, and within half an hour had our lab at a balmy 23°C. This excellent result wasn’t surprising as the 5.3kW unit is designed to heat rooms as large as 82m².
+Its performance is comparable to a similar-sized heat pump.
+The 309FT, which has a lower heat output (3.1kW), took nearly 10 minutes to achieve a 5°C temperature rise and only increased the temperature to 16°C after half an hour.

 In contrast, the Energysavers instantly produce a jet of hot air.
 Consumers who are frustrated their heat pumps emit a type of heat that’s too “soft” are likely to prefer the instant, powerful heat of a gas convector.